Milton Keynes and North Bucks

 • Old Thatched Inn Main Street Adstock MK18 2JN Telephone(01296) 712584

-Historic 300-year old pub, now describing itself as a countryside gastropub.
-Five handpumps, usually serving its unique regular ale from the Goodfolk brewery and three guests.
+Historic 400-year old pub, now describing itself as a countryside gastropub.
+Five handpumps, usually serving its unique regular ale from the Goodfolk brewery, two other regulars and one varying guest beer.
 The same landlord has been here for many years and is very proud of the condition of his beers and wines, as well as his food.
 Offers both a set menu and a la carte, using local, organic and seasonal produce.
 Vegans and those with allergies fully catered for.
 Locally, a very popular place to eat, with dining throughout, but especially in the attractive conservatory.
 There are nonetheless a few seats for non-diners.
 Currently the pub is temporarily closed on Mondays and Tuesdays, so check the website.

 • Botolph Claydon